Mailvelope

-Mailvelope is a free software for end-to-end encryption of email traffic inside of a web browser (Firefox, Chromium or Edge) that integrates itself into existing webmail applications ("email websites").
+Mailvelope is free software for end-to-end encryption of email traffic inside of a web browser (Firefox, Chromium or Edge) that integrates itself into existing webmail applications ("email websites").
 It can be used to encrypt and sign electronic messages, including attached files, without the use of a separate, native email client (like Thunderbird) using the OpenPGP standard.

 The name is a portmanteau of the words "mail" and "envelope".
 It is published together with its source code under the terms of version 3 of the GNU Affero General Public License (AGPL).
 The company Mailvelope GmbH runs the development using a public code repository on GitHub.
 Development is sponsored by the Open Technology Fund and Internews.

 Similar alternatives had been Mymail-Crypt and WebPG.

 Features

 Mailvelope equips webmail applications with OpenPGP functionality.
 Support for several popular providers like Gmail, Yahoo, Outlook on the web and others are preconfigured.

 The webmail software Roundcube senses and supports Mailvelope as of version 1.2 from May 2016, as well as most (self-hosted) webmail clients.
 For Chromium/Chrome there's the possibility to install from an authenticated source using the integrated software extension manager "Chrome Web Store".
 In addition, Mailvelope is also available for Firefox and Microsoft Edge as an add-on.

 Mailvelope works according to the OpenPGP standard, a public-key cryptosystem first standardized in 1998 and is written in JavaScript.
 On preset or user-authorized web pages it overlays the page with its control elements, which are optically distinguished as being separate from the web application by a surrounding security-background.
 This background can be customized to detect impersonations.
 For encryption it relies on the functionality of the program library OpenPGP.js, a free JavaScript Implementation of the OpenPGP standard.
 By running inside a separate inline frame, its code is executed separately from the web application and should prevent it from accessing clear text message contents.

 The integration of Mailvelope via an API, developed in collaboration with United Internet, allows deeper integration between the webmail service and Mailvelope components.
 Thus, the setup and generation of a key pair can be done directly in the webmailer using a wizard.
 Mailvelope manages all OpenPGP keys locally in the browser.
 Since version 3.0, a local GnuPG installation can be included in Mailvelope's key management, allowing users to use native applications if desired.